-We would like to query why the plan takes a more cautious approach to heights than is recommended in the LCVIA.
-For the area in which Building 140 is positioned, the LCVIA recommends 'up to 6 storeys - 18m' and we think the plan in question 6 might follow this approach and simply state 'up to 6 storeys' rather than 'typically 4 - 5 storeys, maximum 6 storeys'.
+We would like to query why the plan takes a more cautious approach to heights than is recommended in the 'Landscape Character and Visual Impact Appraisal January 2020' ('LCVIA').
+For the area in which Buildings 270 and 296 are positioned, the LCVIA recommends 'up to 6 storeys - 18m' and we think the plan in question 6 might follow this approach and simply state 'up to 6 storeys' rather than 'typically 4 - 5 storeys, maximum 6 storeys'.
+This would then stepdown to 4 storeys on the Site's edge near the A14, as recommended.
 This change in reference would make it clear what the general upper height parameter should be (rather than the current format which implies that only in special and limited circumstances will 6 storeys be deemed acceptable), thereby creating a positively-worded policy that will help optimise economic development across the CSP.